Here are 10 ways to teach pre-school and primary school aged children about money.

 4. You get money by working: The first step in children understanding the value of money is that it doesn’t simply appear.
 Explaining how you earn money, by going out to work for example, is a great starting point.

-5. Money should be kept somewhere safe: Set up your child up with a bank account and talk about money needing to be kept secure.
+5. Money should be kept somewhere safe: Set up a bank account with your child and talk about money needing to be kept secure.

 6. Earning money: You may want to consider giving your child pocket money, potentially as a reward for completing chores or other tasks.
 It helps them realise that they need to earn money rather than expecting it to be handed to them.